WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 Once you've finished setting up your WooCommerce product settings, it's time to create your **affiliate link**.

-To do this, log in to your **Affiliate Area** provided by FluentAffiliate.
-Inside, go to the affiliate **Links** section.
-Here, paste the **URL** of the product page you want to promote.
-Click on the **Generate** button.
-FluentAffiliate will instantly generate a unique **affiliate link** for you.
+1. Log in to the **Affiliate** area provided by FluentAffiliate and go to the affiliate **Links** section.
+2. Paste the URL of the product page you want to promote and click the **Generate** button.

-When your link is ready, just **copy** it and share it anywhere you like — whether it's on **social media, in emails, blog posts**, or directly with your audience.
+3. FluentAffiliate will create a unique **affiliate link**. **Copy** this link and share it on social media, blogs, emails, or directly with your audience.

+Now, when someone makes a purchase using this link, you'll earn a commission based on your *settings*.

 ![Affiliate Link Generate](/guide/public/images/integrations/woocommerce/affiliate-link-generation.webp)

-Now, whenever someone makes a purchase using your affiliate link, you'll earn a commission based on the rates you've set.

 ### Troubleshooting Common Issues